fdietz/vue_components_book_manuscript/5-headless-components.md

 </Toggle>
 ```

+I> You can find the complete example on [Github](https://github.com/fdietz/vue_components_book_examples/tree/master/chapter-5/example-3)

+There is a lot going on here.
+So, let us break it down!

-We use a button to toggle the state again using the `toggle` prop and the `active` prop is used to conditionally render the expandable content.
-Additionally, the `active` prop is used to render a slightly different SVG icon depending on if the state is expanded or collapsed:
+We define a header element which contains a button to toggle the state using the `toggle` prop.
+The `active` prop is used to conditionally render a `div` containing the expandable content.

+Additionally, the `active` prop is used again to render a slightly different SVG icon depending on if the state is expanded or collapsed:

 ```html
 <svg aria-hidden="true" focusable="false" viewBox="0 0 10 10">